joshrotenberg/lfe-webmachine/README.md

 Basic direct port of the simple app created by the [webmachine](https://github.com/basho/webmachine) new_webmachine.sh script from Erlang to LFE.
-Current expections:
+Current exceptions:

  * need to implement the lfewm_sup:upgrade function
  * has to implement lfewm_resource:ping manually